2011 Stanley Cup playoffs

 This season marked the only time that all six division champions advanced to the second round, as the NHL has since reverted to a four-division alignment.
 For the first time in the history of major professional sports in North America, two different teams came back from a 3–0 deficit to tie a series, with the Chicago Blackhawks forcing game seven against the Vancouver Canucks in the first round, and the Detroit Red Wings doing the same against the San Jose Sharks in the second round (both lost).
 Previously, only the 1975 New York Islanders came back from two 3–0 series deficits in the same season (winning one).

-By winning game seven of the Stanley Cup Finals, Boston became the first team to win three game sevens in one year, a feat that has since been matched by the 2014 Los Angeles Kings.
+By winning game seven of the Stanley Cup Final, Boston became the first team to win three game sevens in one year, a feat that has since been matched by the 2014 Los Angeles Kings.
 They also became the second team in three seasons (and only the third team in NHL history) to win the Stanley Cup after losing the first two games of the Finals on the road.
 Vancouver remained the only team without a Stanley Cup to reach game seven of the Finals, as they also lost game seven of their previous Finals appearance in 1994.

 Bruins goaltender Tim Thomas won the Conn Smythe Trophy as the most valuable player during the playoffs.
 Bruins forward David Krejci led all playoff scorers with 23 points in 25 games.